Thoughtworks (NASDAQ:TWKS) Issues FY 2022 Earnings Guidance

-Thoughtworks (NASDAQ:TWKS – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.51-$0.53 for the period, compared to the consensus earnings per share estimate of $0.52.
+Thoughtworks (NASDAQ:TWKS – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $0.51-$0.53 for the period, compared to the consensus EPS estimate of $0.52.
 The company issued revenue guidance of $1.36 billion-$1.38 billion, compared to the consensus revenue estimate of $1.32 billion.Thoughtworks also updated its Q2 2022 guidance to $0.11-$0.12 EPS.

-A number of research firms have recently weighed in on TWKS.
-Robert W. Baird cut their price target on Thoughtworks from $30.00 to $25.00 in a report on Thursday, April 14th.
-Citigroup cut their target price on Thoughtworks from $30.00 to $24.00 in a research note on Tuesday, May 10th.
-Royal Bank of Canada lowered their price target on Thoughtworks from $31.00 to $25.00 in a report on Tuesday, May 10th.
-Zacks Investment Research cut shares of Thoughtworks from a buy rating to a hold rating in a research note on Thursday, March 10th.
-Finally, Piper Sandler decreased their target price on shares of Thoughtworks from $35.00 to $28.00 and set an overweight rating for the company in a research report on Wednesday, March 2nd.
-Four equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-According to MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $28.33.

 Thoughtworks Holding, Inc provides technology consultancy services in North America, the Asia Pacific, Europe, and Latin America.
 The company's consultancy services integrate strategy, design, and software engineering to enable enterprises and technology disruptors to thrive as modern digital businesses.